Amen and amen again! Thank you so much for stopping by and for your comment. Have a blessed and prosperous…

 After settling securely back into England, Day published all of Latimer’s sermons, then Ridley’s “Friendly Farewell.”
 But his most famous book was John Foxe’s Book of Martyrs, which went through repeated printings and became the most important book of its … well, of its Day.
 Business soared, forcing him into larger quarters near St. Paul’s Cathedral.
 The sign in front of his new shop featured a man pointing to the sun, saying, “Arise, For It Is Day.”

 And many more Days followed.
-John had 13 children by his first wife and another 13 by his second.
+John had 13 children with his first wife and another 13 with his second.
 When he died on July 23, 1583, his son Richard carried on the family business of publishing quality Bibles and Christian materials for England and the world.